 Cataracts tend to run in families.

+In the United States, African Americans have nearly twice the risk of developing cataracts as white people.
 Hispanic Americans are also at increased risk for cataracts.
 In fact, cataracts are the leading cause of visual impairment among Hispanics.

 Certain medical conditions and treatments increase the risk for cataracts: